 Strategic Rocket Forces

 Strategic Rocket Forces is a separate branch of the Russia's Armed Forces, subordinated directly to the General Staff.
-The Strategic Rocket Forces were demoted to this status from the status of a separate service of the Armed Forces by a presidential decree of 24 March 2001.
 The current commander of the Strategic Rocket Forces -- Lt.-General Sergei Karakayev -- was appointed to this post by a presidential decree of 22 June 2010.

 Number of systems